ElMassimo/better_settings/README.md

   <<: *server_defaults
   host: 'example.com'
 ```

 A developer might want to override some settings by defining a `development.yml` such as:

 ```yaml
 development:
   auto_logout: true
 ````

 The main advantage is that those changes won't be tracked in source control :smiley:

-## Opinionated Design
-After using [settingslogic](https://github.com/settingslogic/settingslogic) for a long time, we learned some lessons, which are distilled in the following decisions:
-- __Immutability:__ Once created settings can't be modified.
-- __Fail-Fast:__ Settings are eagerly loaded when `source` is called.
-- __No Optional Setings:__ Any optional setting can be modeled in a safer way, this library doesn't allow them.
-- __Not Tied to a Source File:__ Useful to create multiple environment-specific files.

-You can read more about it in [this blog post](https://maximomussini.com/posts/better-settings/).